Annapolis Middle School At-A-Glance

 "Where learning is a journey, not a destination"

-- Ninth year of school wide International Baccalaureate Middle Years Program (IB MYP) implementation
+- Ninth year of school-wide implementation of the International Baccalaureate Middle Years Program (IB MYP)

 - Facilitates a professional development plan that focuses on integrating MYP instructional strategies throughout the school